Immigration Statistics by Country: Eye-Opening Numbers for 2023

 (Statista)

-Although there was a drop in the number of people moving to Japan, immigration statistics show there are 2.89 million immigrants in Japan as of 2020.
+Despite the small drop in 2021, compared to 2020, people are increasingly moving to Japan, immigration statistics show there are 2.89 million immigrants in Japan as of 2021.
 This immigration rate is at the lower end of the global spectrum (with Japan also accepting only 74 refugees in 2021).
 However, that’s still double compared to 2000 when only 1.26% of people in Japan were immigrants, so Japan had some of the lowest immigration rates by country in the world.

 (Statista)